 If you’re having headaches on and off, for more than a month, which are actually disturbing your daily routine living, do visit a neurologist.
 Popping in painkillers without the neurologists advise is not at all recommended.
+A neurologist can provide you prescription drugs to treat headaches, which can be bought from a drugstore.

 There are many associated features with the headache, that can help the neurologist in diagnosing the kind of headache you have, and as different headaches have different treatments, the expert shall choose the treatment that suits.
+If you have been having severe headaches recently, it may be time to visit a walk in clinic for better diagnosis.

 10 Red Flag Warning Signs of Headache